-Construction play leads future engineers, architects and builders into the world of STEM as they experiment with different shapes and techniques.
+Construction crafts for kids can lead to future engineers, architects and builders into the world of STEM as they experiment with different shapes and techniques.
 By introducing construction activities to your kids, you can open up their minds to a whole world of construction wonder.

 Our series of construction activities for kids will offer more than an afternoon’s worth of play – these projects are multi-day, epic adventures in construction and, as an added extra, can teach children about our world.
 Kids will relish creating an architectural wonder like the Golden Gate Bridge (instructions below).
 Once they’ve conquered this, they can move onto the rest of our construction series, which are all perfect for school holidays or spread over several weekends, and include the Leaning Tower of Pisa, a Mayan pyramid, and a Japanese pagoda.
 As a grand finale, our popsicle- and matchstick Eiffel Tower will challenge older kids (and perhaps their parents, too!).